…if you haven’t yet read The Lightbringer Series. (Compiled from the appendices of The Burning White & The Blood Mirror)

 Dazen’s War: Another name for the False Prism’s War, used by the victors.
 Dazen Guile’s defeated armies and disinterested observers sometimes call it simply the Prisms’ War.

 Deimachia, the: The War of/on the Gods.
 A theological term for Lucidonius’s battle for supremacy against the pagan gods of the old world.

 Demiurgos: Another term for a Mirror; literally ‘half creator.’

 Deora Neamh: ‘Heaven’s Tears’—a waterfall in Blood Forest.

-dey/deya: A Parian title, male and female respectively.
+dey (fem. deya): A Parian political title.
 A near-absolute ruler over a city and its surrounding territory.
 (Equivalent to the Atashian/Tyrean ‘corregidor.’)

 dims: See ‘Chromeria trained.’

 discipulus (masc. pl. discipuli, fem. discipula, fem. & mixed-gender pl. discipulae): Those who study both religious and magical arts, usually at the Chromeria.

 djinn (fem. jinni-yah): Immortals also known as the fallen, or elohim, or gods, or the Two Hundred.
 Alternate spelling jinn.
 A fuzzy, much-debated religious and historical term, as the reality of such beings, much less their nature(s), is unknown.

 drafter: One who can shape or harness light into physical form (luxin).